Best Medicare Supplement Plans in Georgia 2020 – Comparison Chart

 A Snapshot of Medicare Supplement Plans in Georgia

-There isn’t one best choice for a Medicare Supplement plan.
+There isn’t just one choice for the best Medicare Supplement plans in Georgia.
+You actually have 10 options to choose from to supplement Parts A and B through the federal Medicare program.
 We’ll offer some suggestions, but first, it will probably help to look at some facts about Medicare beneficiaries in the state:

 - Georgia Medicare recipients: About a million